 To assist to gold-coast based SixArms to compare the differences in the measured antenna patterns with the predicted patterns for network operators in the broadcast, telecom and defence industries.

-SixArms adopted drones to replace traditional land-based surveys which are notoriously slow and have limitations.
-SixArms offers an integrated RF Measurement System featuring a high-performance airborne platform (drone), integrated RF receiver and onboard computer and calibrated antennas.
-The drone measures antenna compliance and constructs a radiation pattern from field measurements and other test points, to validate network coverage and identify interference.
-Compliance checks form part of the network operators validation and verification checks to ensure the network achieves its desired outcomes.
+Traditional land-based surveys are notoriously slow and have limitations.
+However, SixArms developed an integrated RF Measurement System, featuring a high-performance airborne platform (drone), integrated RF receivers and onboard computer and calibrated antennas.
+This hi-tech invention measures antenna compliance and constructs a radiation pattern from field measurements and other test points, to validate network coverage and identify interference.

 The data links to manage airborne platforms use radio-frequency (RF) transmissions to transmit and receive information to and from the UAV.
 These transmissions share information like location, distance and location to target, distance to the pilot, payload information, airspeed, altitude and more.
 An autonomous drone can conduct a safe flight without the intervention of a pilot.